Cass Elliot

-Ellen Naomi Cohen (September 19, 1941 – July 29, 1974), known professionally as Mama Cass and later on as Cass Elliot, was an American singer and voice actress.
-She was a member of the singing group The Mamas & the Papas.
+Ellen Naomi Cohen (September 19, 1941 – July 29, 1974), known professionally by the stage name Cass Elliot, was an American singer.
+A member of the singing group the Mamas & the Papas (1965–68), she was also known as "Mama Cass", a name she reportedly disliked.
 After the group broke up, Elliot released five solo albums.
+She received the Grammy Award for Best Contemporary (R&R) Performance for "Monday, Monday" (1967).
 In 1998, she was posthumously inducted into the Rock and Roll Hall of Fame for her work with the Mamas & the Papas.